The Role of Ballistae and Siege Engines in Roman Military Expansion

 Battering Rams

 Though simple in concept, Roman battering rams were heavily engineered.
 A large wooden beam was tipped with a metal head, often shaped like a ram’s head, and suspended from a framework that allowed soldiers to swing it against gates or walls while protected by a movable shed (testudo arietaria).
 Roman engineers sometimes used a single massive ram suspended from a tower to deliver concentrated force to a weak point in a wall.
-The ram remained a primary tool for breaching until the introduction of explosive cannon.
+The ram remained a primary tool for breaching until the introduction of explosive cannon, and Roman armies often built them on site using local timber and iron fittings carried by the baggage train.

 Siege Towers (Turres Ambulatoriae)